awarenessxz/TempFileDrop/README.md

     - IAM for MinIO Cluster
     - Bucket Authorization
 2. Storage Service
-    - Upgrade to WebClient instead of RestTemplate
     - Look at Presigned Url feature that is available in S3 storage
+    - Monitoring Metrics
 3. Misc
-    - Session / Cache such that user remains login after refreshing...
+    - Upgrade to Reactive Web (use webclient instead of restTemplate)
     - Make Navbar reactive to small screen (Frontend)
     - Add websocket for dashboard and download page
+    - Viewing Nginx Logs in Docker Logs

 ## References
 - [Command Cheat Sheet](doc/CHEATSHEET.md)